-I am a Postdoctoral Research Associate and Lecturer in the Department of Music at the University of Virginia.
-My research interests include the ethics of music analysis, feminist and queer theory, Schenkerian analysis, and affective autoethnography.
+I am a music theorist interested in the ethics of music analysis, feminist and queer theory, Schenkerian analysis, and affective autoethnography.
 My dissertation, “Analysis as Ethics: Experiments with Music Loving,” explores analysis as a loving, ethical practice through the perspectives of feminist music theory and new materialisms.
 I am currently developing a project that brings together writings on queer animacies of the nonhuman and theories of musical agency.

 EducationPhD in music theory, University of Michigan, 2019.